s-victor/TinyPedal/docs/customization.md

 * For `LAPS` type race, only refilling value from `0s` column is calculated and displayed according to leader's `leader's final lap progress` value.
 Other column values are not displayed, this is done to avoid confusion.
 Because unlike `TIME` type race where all `final lap progress` values are within `0.0` to `1.0` range, in `LAPS` type race values can exceed `1.0` or below `0.0` (negative), which the number of possible lap differences would increase exponentially and not possible to list all of them in the widget.

+Sixth row (optional), first cell shows `number of extra laps` for extra refilling display.
+Starting from second cell, shows estimated `extra refilling` value that depends on `local player's refilling` value and `number of extra laps` setting.
+Each extra refilling value equals `extra laps of consumption` plus `local player's refilling` value of same column.
+Those values save the trouble from manual calculation in case there will be extra laps.

 See `TIME` or `LAPS` type race example usages below for details.

 ---